Specialist List Assessed Application (SLAA) route - task and finish group developments

 The GDC has explored employing assessors as an alternative to the current project of engaging SACs via an MOU.
 The project is currently on hold, pending the agreement of a revised MoU.

 The project sits outside the SLAA process but could improve the process for SLAA applicants by providing them with an access to a recognised summative assessment to support their applications.
-An initial discussion was held with the Faculties and SACs in August 2020, and will be followed up this autumn.
+Dental Faculties of the Royal Colleges are leading the exploration of standardising fellowship and membership examinations and of opening up access to examinations to dentists who do not hold a national training number.